Mirobit/Bitcoin-IP-Blacklist/README.md

 * [bitcoin-cli](bitcoin-cli.md) - `bitcoin-cli listbanned` returns a list of all banned IPs.
 * [bitcoin-qt](bitcoin-qt.md) - `Help` -> `Debug window` -> `Console` (you need to enter every single line by hand)

-## What is malicious behaivor
+## What is malicious behavior?

 That is a tricky question.
-It is not always easy to distinguish malicous behaivor from normal behaivor.
+It is not always easy to distinguish malicous behavior from normal behavior.
 That is why I focused so far on the most obvious malicious peers.
-The following lists contains a few suspicius behaivors with no non-malicious use cases.
+The following lists contains a few suspicius behaviors with no non-malicious use cases.

 * Peers that reconnect every few seconds all day long.
 They [continue](http://imgur.com/5clGbB4) to do so even after a ban (spying?, trolling?)
 * Groups of peers from the same subnet (AWS hosted), with SPV agents that stay connected to your node for a long time (slot blocking)